-- Agencies maintain written goals and objectives for their services to meet outcomes required by the HUD CoC and ESG programs or other funding sources.
-These written goals and objectives should strive to meet these performance benchmarks (for programs serving a high need population such as chronically homeless or no income, the CoC will take targeting efforts into account): - Reduce the length of time program participants spend homeless.
+Agencies maintain written goals and objectives for their services to meet outcomes required by the HUD CoC and ESG programs or other funding sources.
+These written goals and objectives should strive to meet these performance benchmarks:

+- Reduce the length of time program participants spend homeless.
 Households served by the program should move into permanent housing in an average of 30 days or less. - Maximize permanent housing success rates.
 Programs should ensure that at least 80% of households exit to a permanent housing setting. - Decrease the number of households returning to homelessness.
 Programs should ensure that at least 85% of households exiting the program do not become homeless again within one year of exit. - Programs review case files of clients to determine if existing services meet their needs.
 As appropriate, programs revise goals, objectives, and activities based on their evaluation. - Programs conduct, at a minimum, an annual evaluation of their goals, objectives, and activities, making adjustments to the program as needed to meet the needs of the community. - Programs regularly review project performance data in HMIS to ensure reliability of data.
 Programs should review this information, at a minimum, quarterly.